stackpress/lib/docs/Routing.md

 A promise that resolves to a Status object indicating success or failure.

-#### Resolving Routes
+### 3.4.
+Resolving Routes

-The following example shows how to resolve routes and get response data.
+The following example shows how to resolve routes and get response data for testing or internal processing.

 ```typescript
 // Resolve by method and path